GradMem: Learning to Write Context into Memory with Test-Time Gradient Descent: Implementation, Training, and Hyperparameter Details

-Table~\ref{tab:training_details} summarizes the memory configuration and training initialization used across tasks.
+\cref{tab:training_details} summarizes the memory configuration and training initialization used across tasks. \cref{tab:all_hyperparams} lists models parameters.
 We keep the memory embedding dimension fixed to $d_{\text{mem}}=64$ in all ARMT experiments, and vary only the number of memory tokens depending on the task.
 Unless otherwise noted, ``from pretrained model'' means initializing the base LM weights from a standard pretrained checkpoint (e.g., GPT-2 (124M) / Pythia (160M) / Mamba (130M)) and then fine-tuning with the corresponding memory mechanism.

 For associative retrieval (AR), we train models from scratch and use a curriculum over context lengths: training for a larger number of key--value pairs is initialized from the final checkpoint obtained at a smaller length.
 For GradMem, the curriculum starts from 32 key--value pairs, as we found that the model achieves perfect retrieval on smaller contexts even without curriculum training.
+Increasing the number of inner-loop WRITE steps can make training less stable, since each additional step deepens the meta-gradient computation.
+In practice, the most effective stabilization was curriculum learning: we start with shorter sequences and smaller $K$, then gradually increase the difficulty.

 For bAbI, most models are fine-tuned from pretrained checkpoints; the exception is RMT, which we found to be sensitive to initialization and therefore train it starting from a GPT-2 (124M) checkpoint already fine-tuned on bAbI.
 For language modeling, all models are fine-tuned from pretrained checkpoints; additionally, we report a variant where GradMem is initialized from an RMT checkpoint trained on the same language modeling objective.